mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ### Multi-Stakeholder Governance {#multi}

-Protocol designers sometime attempt to mitigate the consolidation risks associated with a beneficial centralized function (see {{necessary}}) by delegating that function's governance to a multi-stakeholder body -- an institution that includes representatives of the different kinds of parties that are affected by the system's operation ("stakeholders") in an attempt to make well-reasoned, legitimate, and authoritative decisions.
+Protocol designers sometime attempt to mitigate beneficial centralization (see {{necessary}}) by delegating that function's governance to a multi-stakeholder body -- an institution that includes representatives of the different kinds of parties that are affected by the system's operation ("stakeholders") in an attempt to make well-reasoned, legitimate, and authoritative decisions.

 The most widely studied example of this technique is the governance of the DNS name space, which as a “single source of truth” exhibits beneficial centralization.
-The associated risk is mitigated through administration by [the Internet Corporation for Assigned Names and Numbers (ICANN)](https://www.icann.org/resources/pages/governance/governance-en), a global multi-stakeholder body with representation from end users, governments, operators, and others.
+The associated risk is managed through administration by [the Internet Corporation for Assigned Names and Numbers (ICANN)](https://www.icann.org/resources/pages/governance/governance-en), a global multi-stakeholder body with representation from end users, governments, operators, and others.

 Another example is the governance of the Web's trust model, implemented by Web browsers as relying parties and Certificate Authorities as trust anchors.
-To ensure that all parties meet the operational and security requirements necessary to provide the desired properties, the [CA/Browser Forum](https://cabforum.org) was established as an oversight body that involves both parties as stakeholders.
+To promote the operational and security requirements necessary to provide the desired properties, the [CA/Browser Forum](https://cabforum.org) was established as an oversight body that involves both parties as stakeholders.

 Yet another example of multi-stakeholderism is the standardization of Internet protocols themselves.
 Because a specification controls implementation behavior, the standardization process can be seen as a single point of control.
 As a result, Internet standards bodies like the IETF allow open participation and contribution, make decisions in an open and accountable way, have a well-defined process for making (and when necessary, appealing) decisions, considering the views of different stakeholder groups {{?RFC8890}}.